grosser/parallel_tests/Readme.md

 Options are:

-    -n [PROCESSES]                   How many processes to use, default: available CPUs -p, --pattern [PATTERN]          run tests matching this pattern --group-by [TYPE]            group tests by:
+    -n [PROCESSES]                   	How many processes to use, default: available CPUs -en,--environment-options [options] Inject environment variables into tasks -p, --pattern [PATTERN]          	run tests matching this pattern --group-by [TYPE]            	group tests by:
           found - order of finding files
           steps - number of cucumber steps
           default - runtime or filesize
     -m, --multiply-processes [FLOAT] 	use given number as a multiplier of processes to run -s, --single [PATTERN]           	Run all matching files in the same process -i, --isolate                    	Do not run any other tests in the group used by --single(-s) -e, --exec [COMMAND]             	execute this code parallel and with ENV['TEST_ENV_NUM'] -o, --test-options '[OPTIONS]'   	execute test commands with those options -t, --type [TYPE]                	test(default) / rspec / cucumber / spinach --serialize-stdout           	Serialize stdout output, nothing will be written until everything is done --non-parallel               	execute same commands but do not in parallel, needs --exec --no-symlinks                	Do not traverse symbolic links to find test files --ignore-tags [PATTERN]      	When counting steps ignore scenarios with tags that match this pattern --nice                       	execute test commands with low priority.
     -v, --version                    	Show Version
     -h, --help                       	Show this.

 You can run any kind of code in parallel with -e / --execute